mrmeloman/Pigpen/README.md

 Press "Q" on the keyboard.
 If it doesn't respond, click within the app space and try again.

 ## How to access the solution data?
-The app saves all recordings in the *.csv file.
+The app saves all recordings in the *.csv file in the root folder of the app.
 Column separator is ",", line separator is <LF>.

 There is a header with columns' names in the file.
 The name of the file consists of data and time when the app was launched.
 The date/time format in the file name is d.m.YYYY_h.m.s